Jade Cline Reveals She Is ‘Nervous’ And ‘Excited’ For First Season On ‘Teen Mom 2’

 “Overall, I’m really excited for people just to watch the whole season and take away that I have grown and turned into such a great person and good woman, and I feel like I’ve been a great mother.”

 Jade Cline was first introduced to audiences on the first season of Teen Mom: Young and Pregnant.
-Viewers watched her relationship with her boyfriend Sea play out as well as watched her raise her daughter, Kloie.
+Viewers watched her relationship with her boyfriend Sean Austin play out and also watched her raise her daughter, Kloie.
 Now, she will continue to share her story on Teen Mom 2.

 As previously reported by The Inquisitr, Jade spoke out on Twitter ahead of the new season of the show.
 She explained that viewers only see portions of her life and urged them not to judge her based on those small portions.

 Fans can tune in to the all-new season of Teen Mom 2 on Tuesday night on MTV.
 In addition to Jade, fans can catch up with the rest of the cast.
-Kailyn Lowry will be returning to the show as will Briana DeJesus.
-Leah Messer will also be back sharing her story and her storyline will reportedly focus a bit on her sister’s third pregnancy.
+Kailyn Lowry will be returning to the show, as will Briana DeJesus.
+Leah Messer will also be back sharing her story, and her storyline will reportedly focus a bit on her sister’s third pregnancy.
 Chelsea Houska will also be back for the all-new season.